US announces sweeping new Russia sanctions 1 year into war

 The sanctions come after the White House announced early Friday morning that the Pentagon would commit $2 billion for more rounds of ammunition and a variety of small, high-tech drones into the fight against Russia.

-The State and Commerce departments and the Office of the U.S. Trade Representative will also issue plans Friday to increase pressure on Russia.
-These steps increase tariffs on Russian products and add nearly 90 Russian and third-country companies, including from China, to a list of identified sanctions evaders.
+The State and Commerce departments and the Office of the U.S. Trade Representative also issued plans Friday to increase pressure on Russia.
+These steps impose visa restrictions on 1,219 members of the Russian military, increase tariffs on Russian products, such as metal, worth roughly $2.8 billion, and add nearly 90 Russian and third-country companies, including from China, to a list of identified sanctions evaders.

+The Commerce Department also issued new export restriction rules on Russia, Belarus, and Iran, which has become a growing ally of Russia.

+Secretary of State Antony Blinken said the coordinated actions across agencies and countries will “continue degrading the Russian economy’s ability to fuel continued aggression” towards Ukraine.
+U.S. Trade Representative Katherine Tai said her department’s moves are carefully calibrated to “put economic pressure on Russia while minimizing costs to U.S. consumers.”

 The package names more than 30 people and firms allegedly connected to Russia’s sanctions evasion efforts.
 Among them: Swiss-Italian businessman Walter Moretti and his businesses; Nurmurad Kurbanov, a Russian-Turkmen arms dealer who is alleged to have represented Russian and Belarusian defense firms abroad; and Russian businessman Aleksandr Yevgenyevich Udodov, the former brother-in-law of Russian Prime Minister Mikhail Mishustin.